amillard/tax_myPHAGE/.github/ISSUE_TEMPLATE/feature_request.md

 ***taxmyPHAGE Version:***

-  copy/paste here the output of taxmyphage --version
+  copy/paste here the output of taxmyphage run --version

 **Additional context**
 Add any other context or screenshots about the feature request here.